-The Moto G line ruled the budget roost for several years, but Nokia has been muscling into that territory with some very tempting and eminently affordable Android phones.
-Now, Motorola is looking to win the market back with a G series reshuffle that brings us the Moto G7, Moto G7 Power, and Moto G7 Play.
+The Moto G line ruled the budget roost for several years, but companies like Nokia have been muscling into that territory with some very tempting and eminently affordable Android phones.
+Back in 2019, Motorola sought to win the market back with a G series reshuffle that brought us the Moto G7, Moto G7 Power, and Moto G7 Play.

 You may be wondering what sets these phones apart from one another.
 There are some important differences, so we’ve pitted them against one another here and picked winners in various categories to help you decide which would suit you best.
 Get your Moto running, because it’s time for a G series showdown.

 |Moto G7||Moto G7 Power||Moto G7 Play|

 |Size||157 x 75.3 x 8 mm (6.18 x 2.96 x 0.31 inches)||159.43 x 76 x 9.3 mm (6.27 x 2.99 x 0.36 inches)||148.71 x 71.5 x 8.19 mm (5.85 x 2.81 x 0.32 inches)|

 |Weight||172 grams (6.06 ounces)||198 grams (6.98 ounces)||151 grams (5.32 ounces)|

 |Screen resolution||2,270 x 1,080 pixels (403 pixels-per-inch)||1,520 x 720 pixels (271 ppi)||1,512 x 720 pixels (294 ppi)|